 A branchial cleft cyst is a type of birth defect in which a lump develops on one or both sides of your child’s neck or below the collarbone.
 This type of birth defect is also known as a branchial cleft remnant.

-This defect occurs during embryonic development when tissues in the neck and collarbone, or branchial cleft, don’t develop normally.
+This birth defect occurs during embryonic development when tissues in the neck and collarbone, or branchial cleft, don’t develop normally.
 It may appear as an opening on one or both sides of your child’s neck.
-Fluid draining from these openings may form a pocket, or a cyst, which can become infected or seep out of an opening in your child’s skin.
+Fluid draining from these openings may form in a pocket, or a cyst.
+This can become infected or seep out of an opening in your child’s skin.

 This is a congenital birth defect that occurs early in embryonic development.
 Major neck structures form during the fifth week of fetal development.
 During this time, five bands of tissue called pharyngeal arches form.
-These important structures contain tissues that will later become:
+These important structures contain tissues that’ll later become:

 - blood vessels